ptrefall/fluid-hierarchical-task-network/README.md

     .Build();
 ```
 ### Extending the Domain Builder
-A powerful feature of the Fluid HTN, is how easy it is to extend the domain builder with specialized task types for a project's problem domain.
+A powerful feature of Fluid HTN, is how easy it is to extend the domain builder with specialized task types for a project's problem domain.
 Bundled with the library, we have generic implementations of Condition, Operator and Effect, making it trivial to add lambda-styled domain definitions, as expressed in the example earlier in this document.
 These bundled features are just a starting point, however.
 It's easy to extend the planner with custom conditions, operators and effects, and it might make your domain definitions easier to read, and be more designer friendly.
 ```C#
 var domain = new MyDomainBuilder("Trunk Thumper")